futurepaul/bdk-cli-tutorial/README.md

 Without storing a descriptor about how a wallet derives addresses you end up with the mess over at [walletsrecovery.org](https://walletsrecovery.org/)!
 Hopefully storing a wallet descriptor in addition to your private key will become common practice, especially for fancier setups like multisig.

+Here's [a talk on the concept of "Native Descriptor Wallets" by Andrew Chow](https://www.youtube.com/watch?v=xC25NzIjzog) that helps explain the problem space and the solution.

+BDK's specific implementation for building a native descriptor wallet is called an `ExtendedDescriptor` and it's very similar to functionality in Bitcoin Core.
+Here's the blurb from [the BDK website](https://bitcoindevkit.org/descriptors/):

+> ExtendedDescriptors are derived using a single index instead of a full derivation path: this is because normally most of the path is fixed and can be represented right after the xpub/xprv itself, and only the final index changes for each address.

+So what does a typical wallet descriptor look like?

-I'm a pretty visual person so let's break this language down visually.
-Here's a sample descriptor exported from a Coldcard:
+ Here's a sample descriptor exported from a Coldcard that encodes all the information we need to build a wallet:

 ```
 wpkh([0f056943/84h/1h/0h]tpubDC7jGaaSE66Pn4dgtbAAstde4bCyhSUs4r3P8WhMVvPByvcRrzrwqSvpF9Ghx83Z1LfVugGRrSBko5UEKELCz9HoMv5qKmGq3fqnnbS5E9r/0/*)#erexmnep
 ```

+I'm a pretty visual person so let's break this language down visually.

 `wpkh` = the script type (wpkh = witness public key hash = native segwit)